RajkumariV/Capstone/README.md

 (To ensure Data Safety Customers SSN is handled as Masked.)
 #### Data validity
 -refers to the degree to which data accurately represents the business rules or definitions.
 In other words, data must be relevant and representative of the business metrics it describes.
-(7 digit phone no in customer table can be a real time scnerio for that data engineer needs to check Area code if area code is concated to 7 digit no valid phone no can be created but in oue project area code was also not given so random no(1111) added to make data valid)
+(7 digit phone no in customer table can be a real time scnerio for that data engineer needs to check Area code if area code is concated to 7 digit number valid phone number can be created but in oue project area code was also not given so random no(111) added to make data valid)

+### Project Instructions
+#Local
+if you want to run this project in your local download raw files and while connecting to database use your user and password and mark # aws connection code as below for all 3 files.
+-#file_json_data = get_json_file_data_aws_s3_bucket("capstone.creditcard.loan","cdw_sapp_branch.json")
+-#Branch_df=spark.read.json(spark.sparkContext.parallelize([file_json_data]))
+#AWS
+for connecting to cloud AWS create a S3 bucket in AWS account upload raw files ,create key id and key password use it for AWS connection mark #  file connection code as below for all 3 files
+-#branch_df=spark.read.json("C:\Capstone Project\CDW_SAPP_BRANCH.JSON")

 ### 1. Load Credit Card Database (SQL)
 #### 1.1) Data Extraction and Transformation with Python and PySpark